-We adopt the principles of Scientific Creationism and Biblical Creationism as set forth by the Institute of Creation Science (ICR.org).
+We adopt the principles of Scientific Creationism and Biblical Creationism as set forth by the Institute of Creation Research (ICR.org).

 Principles of Scientific Creationism

 The physical universe of space, time, matter, and energy has not always existed, but was supernaturally created by a transcendent personal Creator who alone has existed from eternity.

 The phenomenon of biological life did not develop by natural processes from inanimate systems but was specially and supernaturally created by the Creator.

 Each of the major kinds of plants and animals was created functionally complete from the beginning and did not evolve from some other kind of organism.
 Changes in basic kinds since their first creation are limited to “horizontal” changes (variations) within the kinds, or “downward” changes (e.g., harmful mutations, extinctions).